THE KEADBY 3 LOW CARBON GAS POWER STATION PROJECT

 - pipeline and cable connections between parts of the site;

-- a permanent laydown and turnaround area for maintenance; - gatehouses, security and fencing; and
+- permanent laydown and turnaround areas for maintenance.

 5. The DCO will also seek, if required, the compulsory acquisition of land and/or rights in, on, under or over land required for the Project and the temporary occupation of land for the Project.